jarryuser/code-experiments/calendar/README.md

 # Calendar Project

 ## Overview
 This is the `calendar` project, part of the [code-experiments repository](https://github.com/jarryuser/code-experiments).
-It is a [brief description of what the project does, e.g., "web-based interactive calendar application built with HTML, CSS, and JavaScript"].
-This project demonstrates [key features or skills, e.g., "responsive design, date handling, and user interaction"].
+It is a calendar project is a console-based calendar application written in C. It allows users to display a monthly or yearly calendar, navigate through dates, and manage events or tasks via a text-based interface.

 ## How to Download the Project
 You can download only the `calendar` project folder without cloning the entire repository using one of the following methods.